About this Podcast

 About Niko Jokhadze

 My name is Niko Jokhadze.
 I attend Mountain View High School, as well as Freestyle Academy, as part of the graduating class of 2020.
-Some things about me are that I’ve been doing Tae Kwon Do for nearly 10 years, and have been officially teaching it for a little over a year.
-I go to a Russian Orthodox church, and have served there as an altarboy for about 10 years.
-I have been learning to play classical guitar for the past 4-5 years.
-I play a few sports, like Tennis, Table Tennis, Basketball, and a few others.
-I’m also into a bunch of different video games, mainly racing games, platforming games, and open world games.
-I’m also a fan of movies, as I’ve seen many fun movies, like Pixar films, Star Wars, MCU, X-Men, and many others.
+Some things about me are that I’ve been doing Tae Kwon Do since 2009, and have been officially teaching it since 2018.
+I go to a Russian Orthodox church, and have served there as an altarboy since 2008.
+I have been learning to play classical guitar since 2015.
+I play sports, like Tennis, Table Tennis, Basketball, and a few others.
+I’m also into a bunch of different video games.
+I’m a fan of movies, as I’ve seen many fun movies, like Pixar films, Star Wars, MCU, X-Men, and many others.
 One of those movies I’ve seen, being Speed Racer, has stuck with me for a very long time.
 It’s a movie I can watch time and time again and never get tired of, because I found it that entertaining and that interesting.

 What I valued about this project was the simplicity of making a podcast, and the range of material I could talk about.
-I actually really enjoyed being able to just talk about a movie that is special to me, even if almost nobody I know holds the movie at such a high regard as I do.
+I actually really enjoyed being able to just talk about a movie that was special to me, even if almost nobody I knew held the movie at such a high regard as I did.
 The actual making of the podcast was way easier than basically everything else we did in Freestyle, which was great.
 A tip I’d give the first-time podcasters is to just let yourself be yourself.
 Even though I basically wrote a word-for-word script of what I would say, I still let myself ad-lib many times, so it could sound more personal.